![]() | Directional | Directional light source |

 Each light source has an Input Property Index which specifies whether the light should be used in addition to existing lights (Next) or should replace the last activated light (Override).
 To limit the effect of light sources to certain parts of a scene, Lighting Group nodes can be used.
 If their Inherit property is deactivated, lights defined outside the lighting group will have no effect on the objects rendered within the lighting group.
 The example below shows a scene with four differently colored light sources.
 In the top row, each light source illuminates each sphere that comes after it in the rendering order.
 In the bottom row, Lighting Groups have been used to isolate each sphere together with one light source in a separate group.

 For each lightsource you can enable shadows.
-Shadows in Ventuz are based on Shadowmaps.
+Shadows in Ventuz are based on Shadowmaps or Variance Shadow Map.

-Click the Shadow drop down menu in the Lightsource Properties and select Shadowmap to enable Shadows.
+Click the Shadow drop down menu in the Lightsource Properties and select Shadowmap or VSM to enable Shadows.

 You can adjust the Properties for each lightsource individually.